moiseyalaev/Redis-Proxy/README.md

    Utilizing Python's `collections.OrderedDict` provides a middle ground.
 The OrderedDict maintains the order of keys based on when they were last accessed, which simplifies the implementation of LRU eviction.
 For global expiry, timestamps would be stored alongside the values, and a routine would check these timestamps whenever a key is accessed to see if the value has expired.
 This approach is straightforward, doesn't introduce additional dependencies, and requires less manual management compared to the first approach.

 3. **Third-Party Dependencies: `redis_cache.RedisCache` and `functools.lru_cache`**:
    Leveraging third-party libraries can significantly simplify the implementation of the caching layer.
 These libraries abstract away the lower-level details and provide a higher-level, more convenient interface to work with caching.
-With that said, the major cons lie in needing to manage the dependency versioning and any bugs it may present.
+With that said the major cons lie in needing to manage the dependency versioning and any bugs it may present.
 In addition, control and customization to specific needs are sacrificed for ease of use.

 **Conclusion**: I chose to go the route of implementing my own OrderedDict since it allowed me to have a suitable level of control for future iterations of the project without requiring most of my development efforts to go towards managing the local cache class.